Yazd, the Capital of Wind Catchers

 At the centre of the historical district of Yazd, one can visit a beautiful complex built in Timurid era.
 A big square is in the north of the Friday Mosque.
 Amir Chakhmaq was built in the 15th century.
 This prominent structure has symmetrical sunken alcoves.
 It has a mosque, a caravanserai, a bathhouse, a tekyeh.
 This complex is a square of the same name.
 It was called after Amir Jalaleddin Chakhmaq, a governor during Timurid Dynasty (15th–16th century CE).

 Zoroastrian Fire Temple

-The building is known as Bahram, or Vahram, was erected in the reign of Pahlavi I in 1934. it is the only temple housing Atash Bahram in Iran involving the gathering of different types of fire gathered from 16 different sources.
+The building is known as Bahram, or Vahram, was erected in the reign of Pahlavi I in 1934.
+It is the only temple housing Atash Bahram in Iran involving the gathering of different types of fire gathered from 16 different sources.

 Seyyed Rukneddin’s Mausoleum

-It is a small part of Seyyed Rukneddin’s Seminary built in the eight century AH.
+It is a small part of Seyyed Rukneddin’s Seminary built in the 8th century AH.
 Although the Seminary is destroyed, the Mausoleum has survived.
 It has a dome room, a courtyard, and an iwan.